horuslabsio/Starknet-Scaffold/docs/src/chapter_3/subchapter_2.md

 ## Address Bar

 The Address Bar displays the address of the connected account.
-If the connected wallet has a Starknet.id, the Address Bar will show the Starknet.id profile picture and name.
+If the connected wallet has a Starknet.id, the Address Bar will display the Starknet.id pfp and name.
 If not, a Blockies-generated image representation of the connected address is displayed alongside a shortened version of the address.

 ## User Modal